Why Cybersecurity Matters

 As we’ve continued to progress the internet’s capabilities, more important information has been moved into the digital realm.
 With that transition, we’ve made ourselves more vulnerable to nefarious attempts to compromise that information, making cybersecurity an imperative to securing communication and data.

 At Cre8tive Technology & Design one of our main goals is to keep your interests safe from harm.
-We’ve created a guide to keep you informed about cybersecurity best practices and why it is vitally important to your protection.
+We’ve created a guide to keep you informed about cybersecurity best practices, particularly cybersecurity in A&D and manufacturing, and why it is vitally important to your protection.

 What is Cybersecurity?

-Cybersecurity revolves around the preemptive measures taken and process of recovering computer systems, networks, devices, and programs from all forms of cyber-attack.
+Cybersecurity revolves around the preemptive measures taken to prevent cyber risks, and process of recovering computer systems, networks, devices, and programs from all forms of cyber-attack.
 These cyber-attacks occur with the intent to corrupt or steal sensitive information off your computer, and have grown in danger and sophistication with the prevalence of the internet.

 Even companies with a low internet presence are not safe from cyber-attacks.
 Hackers will target small, local websites because they know the site will have few, if any, cybersecurity measures in place and aim to exploit that fact.